 The truth is that Newlin is right about the opening song of the album, "Where the streets have no name" being an awesome feat of rock producing and possibly one of the greatest songs of all time.
 I mean, the first time I heard it I was blown away, and I suppose at that moment became unconsciously ready to forgive Bono and crew of every cliché and overwrought political commentary on the rest of the album.

 As far as politics goes, Bono has never been far left like a lot of recording artists.
 His criticisms of America have always been couched in terms of the United States not living up to her own high standards and don't bear much resemblance to the patchouli-drenched boomers marching around Berkeley every full moon chanting "America is evil and must be destroyed!"
-At least from the criticisms I've heard, he's probably slightly to Bruce Springsteen's right.
+At least from the criticisms I've heard, his views are somewhere to Bruce Springsteen's right.
 He even met with Bush, a meeting from which a slightly awkward photo exists.
 Let's just say it was not an "Elvis-meets-Nixon" moment.

 Later on I guess I was less ready to forgive U2 for Achtung Baby which I never got, though I tried with all my might.
 I know that I'm in the minority among U2 fans for this opinion.
 I guess lines like "Well you lied to me 'cause I asked you to / Baby, can we still be friends?" made me want to hear about bullets, fighter planes, $100 bills and third world people living in mud huts again.